The quenched coalescent for structured diploid populations with large migrations and uneven offspring distributions: An annealed scaling limit

 We now describe the $(x,m,\xi)$-paintbox associated with $(x,m) \sim \Phi$ and $\xi \in \mathcal{E}_n(V)$.
 Write $x = (x^v)_{v \in V}$ with $x^v = (x_1^v, x_2^v, \ldots) \in \Delta$.
 Suppose that $\xi$ contains $b_v$ blocks in deme $v$.

 Define the interval space

 to be the disjoint union of $V$ copies of $[0,1]$.
 To each block of $\xi$ in deme $v$, assign independently a point in $I_V$ with intensity

+This intensity is such that any block begining in deme $v$ is thrown uniformly at random on the interval for deme $w$ with probability $m_{(v,w)}$ for $w \neq v$, and probability $1-\sum_{w \neq v} m_{(v,w)}$ for being thrown uniformly at random on the interval for deme $v$.
 Blocks are identified if their points lie in the same deme and in the same interval determined by $x^v$.
 Denote by $q_n(x,m)(\xi,\eta)$ the probability that an element $\xi$ coalesces into the element $\eta$, conditional on $(x,m)$. \begin{remark} Note that when $V$ is a singleton and $E$ is empty that this is exactly the Kingman $x$-paintbox construction \cite{berestycki04}. \end{remark} The quantity $q_n$ may be calculated explicitly as follows: Suppose that, among the $b_v$ blocks in deme $v$ that $t_{(v,w)}$ of them travel from deme $v$ to deme $w$, and that a total of $t_{(v,v)}$ of them remain in deme $v$.
 After these migrations, we write the number of blocks in deme $v$ by $b_{v}'$ and temporarily view them each as an element $\xi_v$ in $\mathcal{E}_{b'_v}$.
 The restriction $\eta_v$ of $\eta$ to deme $v$, viewed as an element of $\mathcal{E}_{b'_v}$ may be viewed as keeping $n_v$ of the blocks of $\xi_v$ the same, while coalescing the remaining $b'_v - s_v$ blocks of $\eta_v$ into $r$ blocks made up of $y_1,y_2,\ldots, y_r$ of the blocks of $\eta_v$.
 The probability that this coalesce occurs in deme $v$ after the described migration (compare with Equation 1.6 in \cite{birkner2018}) is

 Therefore we may write $q_n(x,m)(\xi,\eta)$, by writing $m_{(v,v)} = 1- \sum_{w \neq v}m_{(v,w)}$, as

 For $\xi \neq \eta$ and $\Phi$ a measure on $\Delta^V \times [0,1]^E \setminus \{\mathbf{0}_{V,E}\}$, define $q_n(\Phi)(\xi,\eta)$ to be rate at which, averaged over $\Phi$, an $(x,m)$-paintbox sends $\xi$ to $\eta$, i.e.